peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 I do not know if anyone has already implemented heavier concepts with the IC (Internet Computer), such as a fully functional SQL database running on the blockchain.

-You can of course challenge these by commenting the blog post or by reaching out 😃.
+You can of course challenge these by commenting on the blog post or by reaching out 😃.

 *****